FendlerConsulting/ninja-sitemap/README.md

 @Singleton
 public class MyContoller {

+	// create a single sitemap entry with default priority and change frequency
+    @Sitemap
+    public Result aboutUs(Context context) {
+        // ...
+    }

     // create a single sitemap entry with maximum priority and an hourly change frequency
     @Sitemap(priority=1.0, changeFrequency=Sitemap.HOURLY)
     public Result homepage(Context context) {
         // ...
     }

-	// create a single sitemap entry with default priority and change frequency

-    @Sitemap
+    // Create multiple entries in the sitemap for a controller method with `@PathParam` arguments
+    // A SimpleMultiPageProvider instance will be created straight from the given class (without Guice injection)
+    @Sitemap(multiPageProvider="modules.SimpleMultiPageProvider")
-    public Result aboutUs(Context context) {
+    public Result productDetails(Context context, @PathParam("productId") long productId) {
         // ...
     }

-    // create multiple entries in the sitemap for a controller method with `@PathParam` arguments
+    // Create multiple entries in the sitemap for a controller method with `@PathParam` arguments
-    @Sitemap(multiPageProvider="modules.MyMultiPageProvider")
+    // A ProductSitemapMultiPageProvider instance will be created using the Guice injector, to allow e.g.
+    // injection of DAOs or other Ninja modules.
+    @Sitemap(multiPageProvider="modules.ProductSitemapMultiPageProvider", useInjector=true)
     public Result productDetails(Context context, @PathParam("productId") long productId) {
         // ...
     }